Deadman (band): Reunion (2019–2024)

 I am Here, Deadman's first album in 15 years, was released on January 15, 2022 by Maverick DC Group.
-Featuring re-recordings of old songs and one new track, it was recorded with kazuya and Toki on bass and drums respectively. aie stated that although both work as salarymen, they were able to participate by recording only three songs a month for about a year and a half.
+Featuring re-recordings of old songs and one new track, it was recorded with kazuya and Toki on bass and drums respectively.
+Aie stated that although both work as salarymen, they were able to participate by recording only three songs a month for about a year and a half.
 The album was supported by a three-date tour from January 22 to February 11.
-A special concert was held at Spotify O-East on May 23 where two different line-ups of Deadman performed; Mako and aie performed a set with former members kazuya and Toki, and another with current support members kazu and Asanao.
+A special concert was held at Spotify O-East on May 23 where two different line-ups of Deadman performed; Mako and Aie performed a set with former members kazuya and Toki, and another with current support members kazu and Asanao.
 Between September and November, Deadman held three two-man lives at Shinjuku Blaze, each with a different young visual kei band; the first with Razor, the second with Arlequin, and the third with Dezert.

 In 2023, Deadman held the Dead Reminiscence tour exclusively for members of their fanclub between February 21 and 26.
-The Rabid Dog Walking a Tightrope tour will take place between March 20 and April 16, and "Rapid Dog", a new song recorded with kazu and Asanao, will be given out for free at the venues.
-Dead Reminiscence, a six-track album of old songs re-recorded with kazu and Asanao, will be sold on the tour before being offered by mail order only.
+The Rabid Dog Walking a Tightrope tour took place between March 20 and April 16, and "Rapid Dog", a new song recorded with kazu and Asanao, was given out for free at the venues.
+Dead Reminiscence, a six-track album of old songs re-recorded with kazu and Asanao, was sold on the tour before being offered by mail order only.
+On May 23, they held a two-man live with Kein at Spotify O-East.
+Another two-man live, this time with Mucc, was held at the same venue on July 28.
+The two bands released a split single at the show, with Deadman's contribution being a song called "Neko to Blanket, Yorisoi-meguri au Ubugoe".
+Deadman released Genealogie der Moral, their first album of new material in 19 years that was recorded with kazu and Asanao, on March 30, 2024, and supported it with a 15-date nationwide tour.
+The self-cover album Living Hell, which features Miya and Aki (Sid) as guests, was also released on the same day, but sold only at concerts or via mail order.

+25th Anniversary (2025–present)

+Deadman are celebrating their 25th anniversary in 2025.
+A three-date fan club members-only tour was held in February, followed by the ten-date To Be and Not to Be - Act 1 tour, which took them to five cities between March 29 to May 23.
+The four-track EP Lepidoptera wa Cyan Blue, which will only be sold at concerts and through the Maverick online store, will be released to commemorate the anniversary.
+As will the To Be and Not to Be -Cyan Blue- tour, which will begin the same day and end on August 31.